nightrunner91/nightpack/README.md

 ### `Grid system`

 It uses custom 12 column grid system based on flex.
-You can use it both in PUG or SASS.
-I personally prefer SASS method because output HTML looks pretty and clean.
+Actually, you can modify number of columns.
+For example, 24 or 36 depends on project you work on.
+You can use grid system both in PUG or SASS.
+I personally prefer SASS method because in that case output HTML looks pretty and clean.

+**PUG**:
 ```
 div.col.lg-6.md-6.sm-6.xs-6.mb-12
 ```
+**SASS**:
 ```
 .classname
   @extend .col